 - Deterministic: The same issues are repeatedly reported for the same program.

 The checker engages a new algorithm that has been designed to efficiently deal with large software projects and find as many issues with high precision as possible.

-The checker is currently in beta stage and supports the following .NET programming concepts and C# language features:
+The checker supports the following .NET programming concepts and C# language features:

 - .NET threads, Task Parallel Library, Async/Await, Parallel Invoke/For/ForEach